-(1)Forward cross edition triggers are database triggers which works across edition.
+(1)Forward cross edition triggers are database triggers that work across editions.

-(3)When the patch is applied ,it sync up the data fro mixed case to upper case.
-Now the data changes done from patching to cutover time are populated to new column by forward cross edition triggers
+(3)When the patch is applied, it syncs up the data from mixed case to upper case.
+Now the data changes done from patching to cutover time are populated to a new column by forward cross edition triggers

 (4)They Provide the logic to synchronize and transform data between run and patch editions storage columns

-(7)In this particular case it upgrade the column “Description” from mixed to upper case
+(7)In this particular case it upgrades the column “Description” from mixed to upper case